memonsahil/dutified-mobile/README.md

 ## Tech Stack

-Currently a WIP, the front-end is built upon React Native and Zustand (light-weight state management), job payment transactions are processed using Stripe.
+Currently a work in progress, the front-end is built upon React Native and Zustand (light-weight state management), job payment transactions are processed using Stripe.

 The backend is essentially a collection of Firebase tools + a Google Cloud Platform database that stores user and project data.